At first full workouts, MLB teams exercise caution and express hope

 Music drowned out the silence normally filled by fans’ cheers.
 Once drills began, the masks came off.
-Here, and in complexes across Florida and Arizona Monday, as the nation marked the loss of 500,000 people to a seemingly endless pandemic, 21 Major League Baseball teams gathered to give normalcy a try.
+Here, and in complexes across Florida and Arizona, as the nation marked the loss of 500,000 people to a seemingly endless pandemic, 21 Major League Baseball teams gathered to give normalcy a try.

 This time last year, these camps opened with hardheaded optimism, only to be shuttered abruptly when the pandemic settled in and forced a shortened season.
-This year, these camps are opening with better informed hardheaded optimism, with new precautions and more measured expectations of what may come.
+This year, camps are opening with better informed hardheaded optimism, with new precautions and more measured expectations of what may come.

 But beneath all the masks, audible in every manager and general manager’s emphasis on the “fluidity” of the situation, there is an undeniable sense of hope — that maybe, just maybe, by the time this season is over, the rest of the world will look almost normal, too.